marcecj/faust_python/README.md

 To process an array, simply call:

-    # dsp.dsp is a FAUSTDsp object wrapped by the FAUST object
+    # dsp.dsp is a PythonDSP object wrapped by the FAUST object
     audio = numpy.zeros((dsp.dsp.num_in, count))
     audio[:,0] = 1
     out = dsp.compute(audio)